-How can we protect the confidentiality of a communication if we cannot trust the devices used to communicate?
+How do we protect the privacy of a communication if we cannot trust the devices used to communicate?

 Physical Review Letters Abstract: